fvdhoef/aquarius-plus/docs/aquarius_plus.md

 The **_tile map scroll registers_** determine which part of the **_tile map_** is visible on the screen.
 They determine the offset within the tile map for the upper left corner of the screen.

 **_Sprites_** can be set partially off-screen by using negative values.
 For example, a sprite positioned at X-position 508, will show 4 pixels on the left side of the screen.

-**Implementation detail**: when writing to the lower byte of a palette entry, the entry itself isn’t yet updated, but the value written is stored in a latch.
-When writing the upper byte the value is combined with the value of the latch and the complete 12-bit value is written.

-Similarly writing to VSCRX_L or VSPRX_L will store the value in a latch.
-Only when writing to VSCRX_H or VSPRX_H, the latched value is combined with written value and the complete scroll register is updated.

 ### Tile map / bitmap mode